From Cleveland to Rocky Top: Camden Sewell's journey to making Tennessee baseball history

 Sewell shared that Camden had a chance to play professionally.

 "Vitello called him and said, 'Hey, you know you have your COVID year.
 Are you interested in coming back and playing one more year?
-You can say you didn't leave that on the table."
+You can say you didn't leave that on the table," Sewell continued.

-he got to thinking about it.
-And things kind of fell into place.
-It was really a God thing.
-And everything worked out.
-And it's been an unbelievably great ride and great decision for him.
+"Things kind of fell into place.
+It was really a God thing, and everything worked out.
+It's been an unbelievably great ride and great decision for him."

 That ability dates all the way back to his time as a Blue Raider.